-©2017.
-Alliance for the Adoption of Innovations in Medicine.
+©2019 Aimed Alliance.
 All rights reserved.

-Migraines Are More Than "Bad Headaches"
+A Migraine Attack Is More Than A "Bad Headache"

-Contrary to popular belief, migraines are much more than just bad headaches.
-Health specialists consider migraines a serious medical condition involving an extremely incapacitating collection of neurological symptoms - from intense pain, dizziness, nausea, and vomiting to extreme light, sound, and smell sensitivity; and visual disturbances (auras).1
+Contrary to popular belief, migraine disease is much more than just bad headaches: Migraine disease is a serious medical condition involving an incapacitating collection of neurological symptoms - from intense pain, dizziness, nausea, and vomiting to extreme light, sound, and smell sensitivity; and visual disturbances (auras).1

-What is worse for Americans experiencing migraines is the condition can be triggered by normal, everyday occurrences, such as a co-worker's perfume, fluorescent lights, or stress,2 and the pain can be severe enough to require bed rest in a dark, quiet place.3 That is why studies find that when left untreated, more than 90 percent of people experiencing a migraine are not able to function and may be forced to miss work.4 Compounding the problem, 63 percent of those experiencing migraines will have an episode one or more times a month, significantly limiting their ability to lead a normal life, maintain relationships, and sustain a sense of well-being.5
+Migraine attacks can be triggered by normal, everyday occurrences, such as a co-worker's perfume, fluorescent lights, or stress,2 and the pain can be severe enough to require bed rest in a dark, quiet place.3 When left untreated, more than 90 percent of people experiencing a migraine attack are not able to function and may be forced to miss work.4 Compounding the problem, 63 percent of those with migraine disease will have an attack one or more times a month, significantly limiting their ability to lead a normal life, maintain relationships, and sustain a sense of well-being.5

-Migraines Are More Common in Women
+Migraine Disease Is More Common in Women

-The simple fact is migraines are a serious women's health problem.
-Today, it is estimated that 38 million Americans experience migraines and 73 percent of them - or 28 million people - are women.6 Due to hormonal changes, which can induce migraines, many women experience a greater frequency of episodes, and migraines may
+The simple fact is migraine disease is a serious women's health problem.
+Today, it is estimated that 38 million Americans experience migraine attacks and 73 percent of them - or 28 million people - are women.6 Due to hormonal changes, which can induce migraine attacks, many women experience a greater frequency of attacks, and migraine disease may be more difficult to treat during menstruation and pregnancy.7 In fact, approximately one in four women will experience a migraine attack during their lifetime.8

 "There is a stigma behind these kind of 'invisible' disabilities.
-If there aren't consistent tangible, visible signs, if a doctor can't point to a structure and say 'that's the cause, right there!' then surely it can't be that bad"
+If there aren't consistent tangible, visible signs, if a doctor can't point to a structure and say 'that's the cause, right there!' then surely it can't be that bad."

-Jessica McHale, American Association of People with Disabilities, referring to her experience with migraines, December 8, 2016 be more difficult to treat during menstruation and pregnancy.7 In fact, approximately one in four women will experience a migraine during their lifetime.8
+Jessica McHale, American Association of People with Disabilities, referring to her experience with migraines, December 8, 2016

-Challenges Women with Chronic Migraines Face in the Workplace
+Challenges Women with Migraine Disease Face in the Workplace

-One of the serious challenges for women experiencing migraines is discrimination in the workplace.
-Due to a pervasive awareness gap about the disabling impact migraines have on individuals,9 in the work environment, employers may perceive women who suffer from migraines as weak, lazy, lacking self-discipline,10 and exaggerating their symptoms.11 Contributing to these misperceptions are common beliefs among Americans that their own mild and tolerable headaches are migraines, when they are not, and the fact that the debilitating pain of migraines is unseen and hard to measure.12 more likely to be depressed than women without a history of migraines.
-It is estimated that of the 38 million Americans who experience migraines women with migraines often feel guilty about struggling to fulfill their obligations15 and often experience depression as a result.
-Women with migraines are 41 percent more likely to be depressed than those without a history of migraines.16
+One of the serious challenges for women with migraine disease is discrimination in the workplace.
+Due to broad lack of awareness about the disabling impact migraine disease has on individuals,9 employers may perceive women who suffer from migraine attacks as weak, lazy, lacking self-discipline,10 and exaggerating their symptoms.11 Contributing to these misperceptions are common beliefs among Americans that their own mild and tolerable headaches are migraine attacks, when they are not, and the fact that the debilitating pain of migraine attacks is unseen and hard to measure.12

+Working women with migraine disease often feel guilty about struggling to fulfill their obligations13 and often experience depression as a result.
+Women with migraine disease are 41 percent more likely to be depressed than those without a history of migraine disease.14